 Parking & Beach Improvements

-Beach Access parking has been a top priority subject for the City over the past five years.
+Beach Access parking has been a top priority subject for the City for the past 12 years.
 A detail chronology of activities from 2008 to the present is included below.
 The significant activities are as follows.

 Input from citizens at nine (9) different Public Forums, Public Hearings and Joint meetings of City Council and the Planning Commission.

 Creation of a new, permitted crosswalk at 43rd Avenue.
 Installation of signs to protect line-of-sight at the intersections where on-street parking is prevalent.
 Installation of a bright, white chalk line on the ocean side of Palm Boulevard to reinforce the message conveyed by signage to park a safe distance from the edge of the road.